Château de Maisons: History

-At the death of René de Longueil, in 1677, the château passed to his heirs until 1732, and then in succession to the marquise de Belleforière, then to the marquis de Soyécourt.
-In 1777, it became the property of King Louis XVI's brother, Charles Philippe, comte d'Artois, who carried out important interior transformations under the direction of his house architect François-Joseph Bélanger.
+After the death of René de Longueil, in 1677, the château passed to his heirs until 1732, and then in succession to the marquise de Belleforière, then to the marquis de Soyécourt.
+In 1777, it became the property of King Louis XVI's brother, Charles Philip, count of Artois, who carried out important interior transformations under the direction of his house architect François-Joseph Bélanger.
 These works were interrupted in 1782 for lack of funds.
 Maisons then ceased to be kept up.

-Confiscated during the Revolution as "national goods", the château was sold in 1798 to an army provisioner, M. Lauchère, resold in 1804 to Maréchal d'Empire Jean Lannes, and then resold once again, in 1818, to the Parisian banker Jacques Laffitte.
+Confiscated during the Revolution as "national goods", the château was sold in 1798 to an army provisioner, M. Lauchère, resold in 1804 to Marshal of the Empire Jean Lannes, and then resold once again, in 1818, to the Parisian banker Jacques Laffitte.
 Starting in 1834, Lafitte proceeded to develop the surrounding park as building lots; he tore down the fine stables to furnish construction materials for the purchasers.
 After his daughter, the Princesse de la Moskowa, sold the château in 1850, it passed to M. Thomas de Colmar, and to the painter William Tilman Grommé, who farmed out the small park and demolished the entrance gateway to the forecourt, enclosing the severely reduced space with a wrought-iron grille brought from the Château de Mailly in Picardy.
 Grommé died in 1900.
 In his last will, he ordered his whole property to the city of Viipuri, which decided to keep his art collection but sell the château.

 In 1905, the State purchased the château to save it from demolition.
 It was classed as a monument historique in 1914.